<objectType>

 oftrue

-flag is returned, and a hashed value is present, keep the hashed value.The hashed value will no longer reflect the current value on the resource (which could have been changed outside midPoint) but this behavior is no worse than it was before 4.9.1.
+flag is returned, and a hashed or encrypted value is present, keep that value.The stored value will no longer reflect the current value on the resource (which could have been changed outside midPoint) but this behavior is no worse than it was before 4.9.1.

 -